Miss Dominica

 Miss Dominica Queen is a national beauty pageant in Dominica.

 History

-Miss Dominica pageant was held for first time in 1978.
-Since that year Dominica made its mark in the Miss World competition and continued in 1985 competed in the Miss Universe competition.

-Throughout history, carnival queens from the small island of Dominica have proven that they are a force to be reckoned with in Caribbean pageantry.
-The small nation island has received immense attention by its carnival queens.
-Marcella Larocque, Margarete Rose Cools-Latigue, Giesel Francis, Nakita Bruno, Leandra Lander, Marah Walter, Marcia Baptiste and Leslassa Armour-Shillingford.
 In 2013, the Miss Dominica Organization declared its return to the Miss World pageant in Jakarta, Indonesia.
-Miss Dominica 2013 - Leslassa Armour-Shillingford represented her country at the pageant and was selected as a finalist for the talent segment.
+Miss Dominica 2013 Leslassa Armour-Shillingford represented her country at the pageant and was selected as a finalist for the talent segment.

 Miss Dominica 2013 competed among other contestants from around the world in several categories, which spanned over the month.
 These categories included Beach Fashion, Top Model, Sports and Fitness, Beauty with a Purpose, Talent Competition and the World Fashion Designer Award.